Bachelor of Science in Nursing Admission Requirements

 - Complete the questions specific to nursing applicants within your online application to the University of Mount Union.

-Letter(s) of Recommendation.
-If you are applying for admission to the Fall 2016 direct-entry nursing class, one letter of recommendation must be submitted on your behalf.
-If you are applying for admission to the Fall 2015 direct-entry nursing class, two letters of recommendation must be submitted on your behalf.
+One letter of recommendation must be submitted on your behalf.
 Letters must be sent directly to the Mount Union Office of Admission.

 University of Mount Union